sandstreamdev/std/array/removeAt.md

 # removeAt

-Removes the element specified by index.
+Removes an element at the given index from the given array.

 ## Type signature